enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **My Solution:**

-This challenge could be solved in many different ways.
-Though, I decided to approach it by instrumenting the Android app.
-For that purpose, `Frida` supports both native and Java instrumentation.
+My final inclination was for instrumenting the Android app at runtime.
+For that purpose, `Frida` is a framework that injects JavaScript to explore native apps on Windows, macOS, Linux, iOS, Android, and QNX and on top of that it is being continuously improved.
+What else can we ask for?

 First of all, several files need to be unpacked from the APK to be reverse engineered later on.
 For doing that you can use `apktool` or `7zip`.
 Once the APK is unpacked, two files are very important to follow this post.
 These files are: